Oren Soffer (professor)

 Oren Soffer (אורן סופר) (March 2, 1971 – December 15, 2020) was an Israeli academic in the fields of political science and mass media studies, a professor of communication in the Department of Sociology, Political Science and Media at the Open University of Israel.
 He also taught at other universities in Israel and abroad.

-He received his Ph.D. from the Hebrew University of Jerusalem with the thesis “HaTzfira” Newspaper—Modernization of the Political-Social Discourse in the Hebrew Language.
+He received his Ph.D. from the Hebrew University of Jerusalem with the thesis “Ha-Tsfira” Newspaper—Modernization of the Political-Social Discourse in the Hebrew Language.